CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 > `firewood-ABS  IMP-PV-gather_up~PROG`
 > "Get to gathering up some firewood!"
 #### Stem and aspect
-The transitive verb stem is usually disyllabic, either a single morpheme with a fixed lexical aspect or derived from a monosyllabic root by addition of a monosyllabic suffix marking the aspect.
-The formation of a verb stem is closer to derivation than regular inflection, with particular verb stem formations often carrying nuanced meanings, and the polymorphemic verb stems, never roots, appearing in compounds.
+The transitive verb stem is usually disyllabic and carries an intrinsic aspect.
+Some verb stems consist of a single morpheme with a fixed lexical aspect, while others are formed from a monosyllabic root and a monosyllabic suffix marking the aspect.
+Verb stems formed in this way are themselves somewhat lexicalised, with particular verb stem formations often carrying nuanced meanings, so this can be considered closer to derivation than inflection.
+Accordingly, the polymorphemic verb stems, never roots, are found in compounds.
+##### Root-suffix formations

-There are nine verb aspects, each with a suffix for deriving new verb stems from roots, show in the table below.
+There are nine aspects which can be carried by the verb stem, each with a suffix for deriving new stems from roots, shown in the table below.

 | Aspect       | -   | Suffix    | Description                                                                  |
 | ------------ | --- | --------- | ---------------------------------------------------------------------------- |